IPADS-DuVisor/DuVisor/README.md

     <img alt="Architecture of DuVisor." src="./figures/arch-plane-light.png 4x">
 </picture>

-DuVisor is developed in user space making it more flexible than kernel modules.
-For example, it uses the Rust language to build the main functionalities and thus obtains great security.
-At the same time, DuVisor is also able to quickly reuse rich off-the-shelf projects, such as Firecracker's I/O backend.
+Because DuVisor is developed in user space, it is more flexible than kernel modules.
+For instance, it uses the Rust language to build the main functionalities and therefore provides strong security.
+DuVisor can also quickly reuse existing off-the-shelf projects, such as Firecracker's I/O backend.

 ## Quick Start